Semilinear nonlocal elliptic equations with source term and measure data: Formulation of problems, features and main results

 {\sc 2.
 Multiplicity.} If $\lambda \in (0, \lambda^*)$, then problem \eqref{eq_nonlinear_source} admits a second positive weak-dual solution $\widetilde{u}_{\lambda} > \underline{u}_{\lambda}$.
 Moreover, there exists a positive constant $C=C(\Omega, N,s,\gamma,p,\lambda_1)$ such that

-\end{theorem} Recall that $\lambda_1$ in Theorem \ref{th:main2} is the first eigenvalue of $\L$.
+\end{theorem} Here, $\lambda_1$ in Theorem \ref{th:main2} is the first eigenvalue of $\L$, see Section \ref{sec:lineartheory}.
 Let us discuss the main idea of the proof.
 A conspicuous feature of present paper in comparison with previous works is the deep involvement of the weight $\delta^\gamma$ appearing in the optimal class of data $\M(\Omega,\delta^\gamma)$, which complicates the analysis.
-Under assumptions \eqref{eq_K1}--\eqref{eq_K4}, we develop a new unifying technique which enables us to obtain a pivotal regularity result for weak-dual solutions to the following nonhomogeneous linear equations
+Under assumptions \eqref{eq_L1}--\eqref{eq_L3} and \eqref{eq_G1}--\eqref{eq_G3}, we develop a new unifying technique which enables us to obtain a pivotal regularity result for weak-dual solutions to the following nonhomogeneous linear equations